Let’s learn wrapper classes in java.

 Wrapper classes in java

-Wrapper classes provides a way to convert primitive data types into object and vice-versa.
+Wrapper classes provides a way to convert primitive type into wrapper object and vice-versa.

 For example: